fbpx

 HOW TO INVOLVE YOUR CHILDREN IN SETTING RULES

 1 – Host a family meeting.
-Set a time and day that the family can gather to discuss the rules.
+Set a time and day for the family to discuss the rules.

-It’s important to hang up a meeting agenda beforehand, so that everyone knows that rules and limits will be a topic at this meeting.
-By doing this, your children can start thinking about how they want to approach this process.
+It’s important to hang up a meeting agenda beforehand so everyone knows that rules and limits will be a topic at this meeting.
+Doing this lets your children start thinking about how they want to approach this process.

-2 – At the meeting, introduce the topic (what activity are you creating guidelines and limits for)?
-For instance if you’re going on a trip, what will be the hotel rules?
-Or if you’re planning a play date, what are the limits for that event?
+2 – At the meeting, introduce the topic (what activity are you creating guidelines and limits for).
+For instance, what will be the hotel rules if you’re going on a trip?
+Or, if you’re planning a play date, what are the limits for that event?

 3 – Document all of their ideas on a big piece of paper.
-It’s important that EVERY contribution is written down.
+EVERY contribution must be written down.
 Every child needs to feel respected, heard, and valued.

 • don’t cut off your fingers